YasinH/HDR2Light/README.md

 # HDR2Light

-HDR2Light is an image processing toolkit that decomposes lights from HDR images into either dome or areal lights with plugin support for various DCCs
+HDR2Light is an image processing toolkit that decomposes lights from HDR images into either dome or area lights with plugin support for various DCCs

 * Demo video: [https://vimeo.com/406863743](https://vimeo.com/406863743)